-Parents need flexibility of attendance so they need therapists that work a wide time span.
+- Parents need flexibility of attendance so they need therapists that work a wide time span.

-For these reasons, we believe it is important to have therapists working full time who are not only readily available for appointments but who continue to add to their already deep experience by constantly treating children.
+For these reasons, we believe it is important to have therapists working full time who are not only readily available for appointments but who also continue to add to their already deep experience by constantly treating only children.

-Founder and Managing Director – Clinical Services (Full Time)
+Founder and Executive Director – Clinical Operations

-Clinical Director – Occupational Therapy (Full time)
+Clinical Director – Occupational Therapy

-Renée joined the Kid Sense team in 2007 after completing a Masters of Occupational Therapy, which was driven by her interest in working with children and helping people achieve.
+Renée joined the Kid Sense team after completing a Masters of Occupational Therapy, which was driven by her interest in working with children and helping people achieve.
 Her keen interest in physical activity and health promotion in children has seen her complete a Bachelor of Applied Science Human Movement, and has driven her wide experience in teaching children physical skills including swimming, karate, tennis, soccer, surfing and mountain-bike riding.
 Renée has experience in working with a vast array of children and has a keen interest in the younger age group experiencing sensory processing difficulties and those with gross motor challenges.

-Clinical Director – Speech Pathology (Full Time)
+Clinical Director – Speech Pathology

-Rachel joined Kid Sense in 2011 as the first member in the Speech Pathology team.
+Rachel joined Kid Sense as the first member in the Speech Pathology team.
 She spent a number of years in the UK working in a variety of special schools, mainstream schools with special learning units for children with specific language impairment and schools specifically established for children on the Autism Spectrum.
 She then returned to Australia where she worked in a private paediatric practice for several years before joining the Kid Sense team.
 She has experience in helping children with articulation difficulties, language delays and disorders, auditory processing disorder, literacy difficulties, paediatric voice and alternative forms of communication, including Key Word Signing and the Picture Exchange Communication System (PECS), in both of which she has been trained.
 Rachel has also worked with children with a variety of disabilities, such as Autism, Cerebral Palsy, Downs Syndrome and Rhetts Syndrome.
-With over 10 years paediatric experience, Rachel is most interested in helping children (and their parents) discover their true potential in the art of communication.
+With over 15 years paediatric experience, Rachel is most interested in helping children (and their parents) discover their true potential in the art of communication.